-OK, we've had a play with the provided examples and explored the delights of text expansion, so by now you're probably champing at the bit to start defining your own shorthand abbreviations.
+OK, we've had a play with the provided examples and explored the delights of text expansion, so by now you're probably keen to start defining your own shorthand abbreviations.
 Let's get down to business.

 1.3.1 Create a new snippet set